masaun/zkTLS-integration-examples/README.md

 - This repo is the `zkTLS` integration examples using the `Noir Web Prover` circuit:
   https://github.com/pluto/noir-web-prover-circuits

+- I'm going to experiment to create `zkTLS` proofs for various Web2 APIs in this repo.

 <br>

 ## Run (in `TS`) with `OKX DEX SDK`